 I grabbed a glass of freshly squeezed Valencian orange juice from a vendor and wandered the aisles snacking on olives and local cheese.
 Vendors were chatting in Spanish, laughing, slicing ham right in front of me.
 If you want an authentic feel of the city, this market gives it to you in spades.
 Bonus: it’s super affordable.
 Whether you’re shopping for picnic supplies or just browsing, Mercado Central is a must-see stop in Valencia.

-3. Jardín del Turia
+4. Bike Through Jardín del Turia Park

 It’s hard to believe Jardín del Turia used to be a river.
 After the Turia River flooded Valencia in 1957, the city rerouted it and transformed the dry riverbed into a massive public park.
 Today, it stretches nearly six miles and cuts right through the city, connecting major sights like Gulliver Park and the City of Arts and Sciences.
 It’s one of the most relaxing places to walk, run, or bike without leaving central Valencia.